-Gross Profit Margin Formula
+Gross Profit Percentage Explained

-It can be further expanded as,
+One can further expand it as,

 Gross profit percentage formula = (Total sales – Cost of goods sold) / Total sales * 100%

-Steps to Determine Gross Profit Percentage
+Gross Profit Percentage Explained in Video

-Gross profit = Total sales – COGS;
+Gross profit = Total sales – COGS

 - Finally, it is calculated by dividing the gross profit by the total sales, as shown below.
 It is expressed in percentage, as the name suggests.